This is Chelsy's plus-size pregnancy and birth story.

 I know my journey isn’t over, and that I’ll have great days and bad days, and probably a lot of medium days.
 I’ve learned the difference it can make to have a doula and an OB who also sees the strength in my body even when I questioned it.

-Thank you, body, for being a badass even when I questioned you.
-Thank you for my baby.
+Thank you, body, for being a badass even when I questioned you, and thank you for my baby.

 - 7 Pregnancy Exercises At Home When You Are Plus Size - February 23, 2021